 An open card sort confirmed that supporters group this type of corporate content separately from issue-related content and gave rise to a new area in the top-level navigation for Oxfam in Action — where Oxfam detail the work they’re doing and the impact it’s having on individuals and communities, which ‘tree-tested’ well.

 Vision and value

 With a new IA in hand, and user interviews and journey mapping workshops under our belts, we felt like we were getting to know Oxfam’s supporters pretty well.
 We defined a shared vision to keep the team focussed — to create a place where people are empowered to join the fight against the injustice of poverty in their own way — and used OKRs to establish what success will look like.

 Having used an effort / user value plot to prioritise the work to achieve this vision, we had the beginnings of our product backlog and set about defining the design direction.

-It’s been a true partnership: quickly establishing a shared vision and working side-by-side every step of the way.Theo Ratcliff, Website Manager, Oxfam GB
+It’s been a true partnership: quickly establishing a shared vision and working side-by-side every step of the way.Theo Ratcliff, Head of Website, Oxfam GB

 Be brave, build trust and get personal

 The Oxfam brand is known globally but has taken a hit in recent years — the new website was an opportunity to freshen it up, while being instantly recognisable as Oxfam.

 The team were guided by a set of principles; to build trust, iterate, be brave but keep it simple, and to make the experience personal to the supporter and put them in control.